sharadmv/beginner-hackjam/README.md

 Step 8: Storing our cheeps
 ===========================
-So at this point, our HTML page should be sending successful requests to the Flask server.
+So at this point, our HTML page should be sending successful requests to the Flask server, but our cheeps aren't showing up on our home page!

 Our job will now be to store the cheeps that are sent up to Flask.
 We'll do this with a *database*.
 A database allows us to store data on the hard disk in some organized fashion; we'll should also be able to retrieve the data from the database easily.